- Torrenting without a VPN or with a poor quality VPN can lead to problems, exposing your IP address and potentially resulting in legal trouble.

 NordVPN’s automatic kill switch can be toggled on and off in the settings.
 The traditional all-or-nothing kill switch is one option, but you can also use the app kill switch feature to specify which programs, such as your BitTorrent client, get cut off from the internet if the VPN connection drops.
 This prevents users from inadvertently exposing their torrenting activity to their ISPs and lets them carry out other activities without VPN protection.

 If you simply want to mask your IP address rather than encrypt your data, NordVPN offers a proxy service, which you can plug directly into your torrent client so you don’t have to use the app.
 The upside to this is potential performance improvements (encryption is resource-intensive).
-The downside is… well… that your data isn’t encrypted!
+The downside is that your data isn’t encrypted.

-Apps are available for Windows, MacOS, iOS, Linux, and Android.
-It’s worth noting that NordVPN offers two different versions of its app for MacOS – one from the App Store and one directly from its website.
-The direct download version is more comprehensive, with a richer feature set, and the one we recommend installing.
+Apps are available for Windows, MacOS, iOS, Linux, Android, Apple TV, and Fire TV.
+It’s worth noting that NordVPN offers two different versions of its app for MacOS: one from the App Store and one directly from its website.
+The direct download version is more comprehensive, with a richer feature set, and the one I recommend installing.

 Buy this VPN if:

-- You want specialized P2P-optimized servers for torrenting
+- You need for specialized P2P-optimized servers for a quick, torrent-friendly connection

-- You want the option to use SOCKS5 proxies for potentially faster torrenting
+- You like having the option to use a SOCKS5 proxy inside your torrent client

 Don’t buy this VPN if: